VVill-ga/VVill-ga/resume.md

     -   Schedule regular meetings with Housing and Dining administrators to amplify residents' voices
 -   **Officer of 4 Student Clubs** *\hfill 2022-Now*
-    -   Founded the General Engineering Club to facilitate students' multidisciplinary side-projects
+    -   Co-founded the General Engineering Club to facilitate students' multidisciplinary side-projects
     -   Help officer teams with fundraising, event planning, and group collaborations for all clubs